The Sparwood Transfer Station is located at 1001 Highway 3.

 Even though the Transfer Station is designed to collect garbage from both residential vehicles and municipal Garbage Trucks, you will find many opportunities to recycle or leave items for reuse so they don't end up in the landfill.

-The first thing you'll notice to the right as you enter the site, is the yellow bin recycle area.
 The yellow bins take all your paper, cardboard, tin/aluminum cans, grocery bags and household plastics #1-#6 (except Styrofoam).

 There are also areas on site to leave your scrap metal, clean wood waste, yard waste, auto batteries and propane tanks.